Support and wellbeing

 The PhD Academy office is open to face to face advice and also offering online support for those not able to come onto campus.

 In order to ensure the quickest possible response, please use the service desk.
-If you would like to speak to a member of the team, please state this in your enquiry and provide your contact details (e.g. skype address, email, etc.) so that we can call you back.
+If you would like to speak to a member of the team, you can now book an online appointment, please go to The Team, How to contact Us for details.

 Your mental health and wellbeing